 To compare financial advisors, you have to know not only how much they charge, but also what you get for your money.
 For instance, some advisors can set up a financial plan for you but not manage your assets.
 Others provide only investment advice, while others focus on specific aspects of your finances, like retirement, insurance, or tax planning.

-Before you hire a financial advisor, you need to know what services are included with the fees you pay and what costs extra.
+Before you hire a financial advisor, you need to know what services come with the fees you pay and what costs extra.
 For instance, suppose you hire a CFP to set up a financial plan for you.
 That plan might include setting up and maintaining a trust, a service that isn’t included in your base fee.
 Or it could include writing a will, for which you’d need to hire a lawyer at an extra cost.

 You can also pay extra fees for specific investments.
 A mutual fund with a 1% management fee could cost you thousands of dollars each year compared with a low-cost index fund.
 To account for these fees, ask prospective financial advisors about your “all-in costs” for their services.
 This lets you compare apples to apples by looking at the total cost you’ll pay with each provider.